NCBI-Hackathons/MetaClaMP-ML/README.md

 ![ml_metrics](img/humann2_methods.png)

 Following the HUMAnN2 workflow, output files were normalized based on relative abundance followed by joining all sample tables to create a single table for gene families, path coverage, and path abundance.
-All three tables were mergedwpathcoverage, genefamilies, preprocessing custom script with R before going into SciKit-Learn
+All three tables were preprocessed using a custom R script before being passed through a random forest classifier.
+We used the random forest algorithm implemented in scikit-learn (ref) for the binary classification.
+Owing to the low sample size with 18 healthy and 41 diseased samples (belonging to parkinson's disease, obesity etc.), we used leave-one out cross validation (LOOCV).

 ## Results
+We used 100 trees in the random forest to select the features with the depth of 2 for pruning while classification.
+We calculated the useful performance metrics including precision, recall and F1-score along with the AUROC with the value of 0.86.

 ![ml_metrics](img/ml_metrics.png)

 ![ml_metrics](img/ml_roc.png)